bfowler40/js-30-day-challenge/19-webcam-fun/README.md

 # Exercise 19 - Webcam Fun

-Good, clean, fun with the webcam
+Good (clean) fun with the webcam

 ## About this exercise ...

-...
-What a fun exercise, more to come!
+Not a lot to say about this exercise really.
+It was interesting to consider the way which this takes the frame from the video and draws to the canvas.

 ## Tooling